ionos-cloud/ionoscloud-blockstorage-csi-driver/CONTRIBUTING.md

 The hooks are set up to perform basic validations on your code, like fixing newlines at the end of a file or linting changed helm files.

+### Open a pull request

+Pull request titles must conform to [convention commit](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+This is enforced by a GitHub action.

+If your pull request is a work-in-progress (WIP) it should be opened as [draft pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests).

 ## Style guides

-### Pull requests

-Pull request title and description will be used as squash commit message after the merge.
-Ensure that they follow the [convention commit](https://www.conventionalcommits.org/en/v1.0.0/) specification.

-The pull request title will correspond to the first line in the commit message, with the description populating the rest.

-Single commits in a pull request do not need to adhere to this.

 ## Attribution
 This guide is based on the **contributing-gen**.
 [Make your own](https://github.com/bttger/contributing-gen)!